shy1132/mochastr/README.md

 `toLowerCase`
 `toUpperCase`

-the only difference you should notice is that numbers differ from js to lua, since lua counts from 1 instead of 0
+the only difference you should notice is that you may have to shift numbers if directly porting js code, since lua counts from 1 instead of 0